diarmuidw/PythonBook/Chapter4.md

     f.close()
 ```

-This code will handle both file not found and other types of errors, and will close the file in the `finally` block.# Chapter 4: File Handling in Python
+This code will handle both file not found and other types of errors, and will close the file in the `finally` block.

 ## Error Handling